NGala540/NewsInfluencePrediction/README.md

 Used technologies: Python, Jupyter Notebook, Tkinter, BeautifulSoup, Keras, Scikit-Learn, Matplotlib

 ## Encountered problems:
-- The biggest problem is the amount of data used for model training because of this model doesn't capture all subtle dependencies in this NLP problem, the solution to this was introducing a human-in-the-loop mechanism
+- The biggest problem was the amount of data used for model training because of this model doesn't capture all subtle dependencies in this NLP problem, the solution to this was introducing a human-in-the-loop mechanism
 - Another issue was the same average across batches, which made the model predict the same value over all the samples, the solution was to decrease the batches size, deepen the model and add batchload normalization layers

 ## Potential developments:
 - Application can be developed to provide the user with the availability to choose the scope of companies that should be tracked
 - There is potential development in the model, where bigger embeddings can be used and/or more data could be provided for the model
-- User interface can be updated so that it would be more visually attractive
+- User interface can be updated so that it would be more visually attractives

 data scrapped from: https://www.biznesradar.pl/